bevyengine/bevy/CONTRIBUTING.md

 8. High levels of technical complexity.
 9. Adding a dependency.

-Finally, by the law of the excluded middle, changes are relatively uncontroversial if they are neither trivial or controversial.
+Finally, changes are "relatively uncontroversial" if they are neither trivial or controversial.
 Most PRs should fall into this category.

 ## How we work together